Achievable logoAchievable logo

 Consequently, the contrapositive is always true:

-If not continuous at x=a, then not differentiable there (not C⇒not D).
+If f is not continuous at x=a, then it’s not differentiable at that point (not C⇒not D).

 However, the converse and inverse are not always true.
 A continuous function can still fail to be differentiable at certain points, e.g. ∣x∣ at x=0.